Happy New Year!

 Parents who wish their children to walk home alone, will need to bring in a letter.
 This must be given to your child's new class teacher.
-This must be done on the first day (if you wish your child to walk home alone from day 1).

 Top education researchers tell us that homework has minimal impact for primary age pupils, unless it requires children to rehearse and practise.
 We have therefore adapted our routines to reflect this.
 The routines for children in this year group are as follows:

 Purple home learning books will no longer being used as practice can be done at home.
 You will be able to see achievement and progress through the dictation and times tables challenge sheets going home weekly.
 You will also be able to witness progress through class exercise books for English and maths being sent home once during every half-term.

 Home learning tasks are completed at home with you supporting your child should they need help.
 It is based on what they have been covering in school that week and is a chance for them to consolidate their learning.

 The home learning books will be sent home on a Thursday and should be returned to school the following Tuesday.
 Tasks will be set by the teacher and checked and assessed (using the back of the book) by you, the parent.
 This gives you an opportunity to see how well your child is progressing and what they are very confident with and what they sometimes may need extra support with.